gaspar-d/PythonExercices/README.md

 obs - didn't know it was the challenge and already did the refactor of the logic into separated functions on Challenge 2

 - [x] separate deposit, withdraw and balance logic into functions
-- [] create function create user
+- [x] create function create user
-- [] create function create bank account
+- [x] create function create bank account
 - Optional
-- [] create function to list Accounts or Users
+- [x] create function to list Accounts or Users
+- [] create func to list how many accounts each user has

 User: Dictionary (can't have two users with same person_ID)
     name: str